-The Fundamentalist Christian Chokehold on America
+The Fundamentalist Christian Chokehold On America

 Most of the popular Republican candidates in the 2016 presidential election claimed God told them to run for president.
 What they share in common is a brand of Christianity, which is historically racist, homophobic, xenophobic, dangerously nationalistic, and exclusive.
 It is a form of Christian Sharia law, which forces those who believe differently into strict adherence to their version of “religious freedom.”

 Fundamentalist Christian “religious freedom” laws allow for sweeping discrimination and removal of federal protections for people who believe differently.
-For example, Mississippi passed the “Protecting Freedom of Conscience From Government Discrimination Act” in 2016, which said public businesses, social workers, and even public employees cannot be punished for denying services to people who believe that sex should only be reserved between married people in opposite sex relationships.
+For example, Mississippi passed the “Protecting Freedom of Conscience From Government Discrimination Act” in 2016, which said public businesses, social workers, and even public employees who believe that sex should only be reserved between married people in opposite sex relationships cannot be punished for denying services to people who believe differently.
 Additionally, if someone’s religious belief is different than those of an adoption agency, the agency can refuse the adoption of a child to that person.
 In many ways, it is stepping hundreds of years backwards in America’s history.
 The government isn’t doing the punishing, per se, but laws prohibit it from equally protecting citizens.

 At the beginning of Trump’s presidency, he initiated an executive ordered called “Establishing a Government-Wide Initiative to Respect Religious Freedom.”
 Most agree the order was little more than a nod to the fundamentalist Christians that helped elect Trump into office, and it has no teeth.
 However, the order essentially allows discrimination from the highest offices in the country, letting individuals deny health care, education, employment, government grants and even government contracts to people who believe or behave differently.
 If someone simply claims a strongly held religious belief, they can discriminate for virtually any reason without retribution.